An Overview of Section 8 Annual Compliances

-If you don’t follow the compliances of the company, you will get trapped into legal issues such as receiving notices from the MCA which could further lead you into legal trouble.
-Hence, it’s always advisable to meet the compliances on time to avoid any legal complications in the future.
+- Avoid Legal Complications: If you don't follow the compliances of the Company, you will get trapped into legal issues such as receiving notices from the MCA, which could further lead you into legal trouble.
+Hence, it's always advisable to meet the compliances on time to avoid any legal complications in the future.

-Finally, the biggest reason for filing compliances on time is to avoid penalties.
-Non-compliance could lead several bad consequences such as company closure, confiscation of license, or severe fines.
+- Avoid Penalties: Finally, the biggest reason for filing compliances on time is to avoid penalties.
+Non-compliance could lead to several bad consequences such as company closure, confiscation of a license, or severe fines.

-Checklist for Annual Compliance of Section 8 Company
+Checklist for Section 8 Annual Compliances in India

 - Filing ADT-1 .i.e.
 Appointment of Auditor

-To take care of the company’s financial fillings on an annual basis, the Section 8 Company needs to appoint an auditor mandatorily.
-According to section 139 of the Companies Act, 2013, every company must inform the MCA about the auditor’s appointment in the form ADT-1.
+To take care of the Company's financial filings on an annual basis, the Section 8 Company needs to appoint an auditor mandatorily.
+According to section 139 of the Companies Act, 2013, every Company must inform the MCA about the auditor's appointment in the form ADT-1.
 The book of accounts & annual returns of the Company shall be audited by the statutory auditor who will be appointed for a period of 5 years.

 - Maintenance of Books of Accounts

-Every Section 8 Company is obligated to maintain the books of accounts of the company.
-The books of accounts keep the records of the annual returns filing, etc.
+Every Section 8 Company is obligated to maintain the books of accounts of the Company.
+The books of accounts keep the records of the filing of the annual returns, etc.

 - Maintenance of Statutory Registers

-All the Section 8 Companies are required to maintain the statutory records in the statutory registers.
-The register contains the details of members, loans and investments, and charges.
-Further, it provides an overview of how actively the company is working on yearly basis.
+All the Section 8 Companies must maintain the statutory records in the registers.
+The register contains the details of members, loans and investments, and charges, etc. Further, it provides an overview of how actively the Company works every year.

 - Director’s Report

-Director’s report is the document that consists of the info regarding the company and its compliance along with a set of financial, accounting, and corporate social responsibility.
+Director's report is the document that consists of the info regarding the Company and its compliance along with a set of financial, accounting, and corporate social responsibilities.
 The Board of Directors is responsible for producing this report.
-As per the provisions of the Companies Act, 2013, producing director’s report is compulsory compliance for every Section 8 Company in India.
+As per the provisions of the Companies Act, 2013, producing a director's report is compulsory compliance for every Section 8 Company in India.

 - Preparation of Financial Statements

-The financial statement of the company consists of the balance sheet, cash flow statement, profit & loss of the company and more.
-Hence, every company is supposed to prepare the financial statements of the preceding financial year mandatorily.
+The Company's financial statement consists of the balance sheet, cash flow statement, profit & loss of the Company and more.
+Hence, every Company is supposed to prepare the financial statements of the preceding financial year mandatorily.

 - Income Tax Returns Filing

-It is imperative for every Section 8 Company to file income tax returns before or by 30th September of the next financial year.
-It is necessary to file income tax returns because it gives an overview of the total income of the company.
+Every Section 8 Company must file income tax returns before or by 30th September of the next financial year.
+It is necessary to file income tax returns because it gives an overview of the Company's total income.